Leofaber/EllipseMatching/README.md

 * output: il nome del file di output

 ## Outputs:
-For each ellipses position in input1 and for each ellipses position in input2, there are different outcomes:
+Write on file, for each ellipses position in input1 and for each ellipses position in input2, a description of relative positions.
+There are different outcomes:
 * "is contained in"
 * "is contained but tangent to"
 * "is equal to"